 The strategic location of Constantinople, between the Black Sea and the Aegean, allowed controlling trade and developing the economy.
 Even if Constantine gave legitimacy to Christianity, paganism continued to exist until it gradually disappeared.
 During the 6th century, Emperor Justinian expanded the empire's territory by conquering the southern Levant, northern Africa, and Italy.
 He organized a centralized bureaucracy and a new fiscal system.

 However, the Empire was engaged in several wars that left it very vulnerable.
 Serious threats would frequently come both from the East and West.
-During the 9th century, the Byzantine Empire was ruled by a Macedonian dynasty which conquered new territories in the Middle East and opened new trade lines.
+During the 9th century, the Byzantine Empire was ruled by a Macedonian dynasty that conquered new territories in the Middle East and opened new trade lines.
 These military successes improved the economic status of the Empire.

 These periods of prosperity were followed by a decline after the 11th century.
 In 1208 AD, the Knights of Saint John seized Constantinople and caused damages to a large part of the town.
-After that, the Venetians conquered the largest part of the Greek mainland and the islands.
+After that, the Venetians conquered the largest part of the mainland and the islands.
 These territories were lost by the Venetians to the Ottomans in the 14th century.
 Constantinople finally fell to the Ottomans in 1453 BC, marking the end of the Byzantine period.